URI-CSC/411-spring-2023/assignments/ha-02/readme.md

 Your program should report each occurrence of `key` in the file to the `stdout`, following the format shown in the example below.
 For each occurrence your program should output a line containing three values (see below).
 Each of the values must be separated by 4 whitespaces:

 - offset of the occurrence relative to 0, using 8 hexadecimal digits (padded with zeros)
-- value of the occurrence in hexadecimal, using the corresponding number of digits (padded with zeros)
+- value of the occurrence in hexadecimal, using the corresponding number of bytes (padded with zeros)
 - value of the occurrence as an unsigned integer

 As an example, consider the input file `cases/file-16.bin`.
 We can inspect its contents with `xxd` or `hexdump`: